constraintAutomaton/Traveling-with-a-Map/readme.md

     - Online source selection in environments with a shape index
         - Shape index as a structural assumption
         - Query shape containment with shape index as reachability criteria
+- Evaluation
+    - Experiment setup (link to research questions)
     - Implementation
         - Schema of the algorithm with shape index
         - Link Queue filters (related to prunnig reachability criteria)
     - Results
         - See experiments section
-- Discussion
+    - Discussion (link to research questions)
 - Conclusion

 ### Research question